abishekshivram/cad_vlsi/final_project/Make_and_Test_Network/README.md

 ## Constructing NoC

-Should the node be composed dynamically or to be selected from a set of statically constructed nodes?.
-(Initially may be thought of as static nodes, later can be moved to dynamic node construction using python).
-Dynamic construction would be needed otherwise a large number of static node configurations would be needed (Consider the construction of head nodes).

 Once the nodes are ready, the links are to be established between them as per the network configuration.

 The python code reads the input of Project1 (L2 topologies and L1 topology) and payload length.
 Based on the input, the script generates BSV project files which combine different nodes together to form the NoC.
 It also parametrises payload size of the flit.

 ## Implementation Steps

-As a quick proof of the total system, a simple chain based NoC with only L2 (1 level) can be implemented.
-Then it can be expanded to L1&L2 based complete NoC supporting different routing algorithms and network topologies.

-1. A- In each clock pulse the core randomly generates a valid flit and stores it in the input FIFO (Input link FIFO).
+1. In each clock pulse the core randomly generates a valid flit and stores it in the input FIFO (Input link FIFO).
 It is not necessary to generate the flit in every clock cycle.
+A Linear Feedback Shift Register is used to generate the destination address of the flits.

-B- In each clock cycle, the core checks its output FIFO (VC) and if flits are present, one flit is consumed.
+2. In each clock cycle, the core checks its output FIFO (VC) and if flits are present, one flit is consumed.
 If a flit is consumed, the core computes the transmission delay.
 The transmission delay is printed on the screen.

-2. In each clock, the routers read its input FIFO and decide to which VC (+output link) the flit should be placed.
+3. In each clock, the routers read its input FIFO and decide to which VC (+output link) the flit should be placed.
 The flit is removed from input FIFO and placed in the VC’s FIFO associated with the router.
 (A VC will have an associated FIFO in all routers).
 The router also updates the link utilisation parameter for its input link.

-	> How and when the link utilisation to be conveyed to the external world?

-3. In each clock, The arbiters scans all the VC FIFOs (Output FIFO) associated with it in a round robin fashion and selects the flit to be transferred.
+4. In each clock, The arbiters scans all the VC FIFOs (Output FIFO) associated with it in a round robin fashion and selects the flit to be transferred.
 The selected flit is transmitted in the respective output link.

 > NOTE: There are two types of FIFOs in a node.
 Input FIFO and VC FIFO (Output FIFO).

-Once a basic system is ready, the whole system can be quickly (relatively) evolved to a fully functional 2 layer NoC with six routing algorithms.